diegolopezl/diegolopezl/README.md

 # 🧑‍💻 About Me:
 ### Hello there, I'm Diego! 👋
-I'm a Computer Science Engineer graduated from the DR 🇩🇴, with a passion for Front-End Web Development.
+I'm a Computer Science Engineer graduated from PUCMM in the DR 🇩🇴, with a passion for Front-End Web Development.
 I am a quick learner and always eager to expand my knowledge in new technologies.
 I love bringing ideas to life through code, crafting experiences that look and feel right while maintaining a balance between design intuition and technical precision.
 <br><br>

 <a href="https://www.linkedin.com/in/dlopezl/">